WPBeginner

 WordPress Site Health check score is a feature in WordPress, which looks for common performance and security issues and gives a health check score based on various tests.

-You can view your site health score by visiting Tools » Site Health page in your WordPress admin area.
+You can view your site health score by visiting the Tools » Site Health page in your WordPress admin area.

-Site Health feature runs a series of tests to see if their website is performing with optimal settings and latest server software.
+Site Health feature runs a series of tests to see if their website is performing with optimal settings and the latest server software.

 How can a good site health score help your WordPress site?

-Site health feature runs a series of tests to look for common performance and security issues on a WordPress website.
+The site health feature runs a series of tests to look for common performance and security issues on a WordPress website.

 One example is a test that checks if your website is running the latest PHP version.
 Using older PHP versions can make your website slow and/or misbehave with many popular WordPress plugins.